oddy-boop/Edusync-git/src/supabase/schema.md

 -- ==================================================================
 -- EduSync Platform - Complete Database Schema
--- Version: 10.0 - RLS DEFINITIVE FIX
+-- Version: 11.0 - Super Admin & RLS Definitive Fix
--- Description: Overhauls RLS policies with a SECURITY DEFINER -- function to correctly handle role checks during login.
+-- Description: Corrects the user_roles table to allow NULL school_id -- for super_admins and updates RLS policies to handle this case, -- ensuring super_admins have true platform-wide access.
 -- ==================================================================

 -- Drop existing functions and tables in reverse order of dependency